AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/cloud-storage.md

 To inspect the structure of data file from your cloud storage, perform a GET request while providing the file's path and type as a query parameter.

->[!NOTE]
->
->You can ingest CSV and TSV files with a cloud storage source connector by specifying a column delimiter as a query parameter.
+You can inspect the structure of a CSV or TSV file by specifying a custom delimiter as a query perimeter.
 Any single character value is a permissible column delimiter.
 If unprovided, a comma `(,)` is used as the default value.

 **API format**